gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+<a name="java-modules"></a>
 ## Building, testing and running Java Modules

 With this release, Gradle now supports the Java Module System in all Java-related functionality.
+Everything you need to compile, execute tests, build Javadoc and run Java Modules.

-The Java Module System (also known as Project Jigsaw or JPMS) was introduced with Java 9 and allows for strong encapsulation of Java Modules.
+The [Java Module System (also known as Project Jigsaw or JPMS)](https://openjdk.java.net/projects/jigsaw/) was introduced in Java 9 and allows developers to encapsulate their libraries and applications into Java Modules.
-A Java Module is a Jar with additional module information that describes, for instance, which packages of the Jar can be seen by other modules or which other modules are required to compile and run a module.
+A Java Module is a jar with additional module information that describes which packages of the software can be seen by other modules or which other modules are required to compile and run the software.

-While there is some overlap with Gradle's dependency management features, Java Modules offer additional strong encapsulation features with the added benefit that module boundaries are also enforced by the Java runtime at execution time.
+While there is some overlap with Gradle's dependency management features, Java Modules offer additional features like module boundaries that are enforced by the Java runtime.
-The Java Module System support in Gradle 6.4 gives you everything you need to compile, test and run Java Modules.
-In addition, it also supports building Javadoc for modules.

 The only thing you need to configure is _module path inference_ for the Java plugins: